brazil-data-cube/dc-manager/data-cube-manager/README.md

 ## Running

 First of all, you must have an instance of [Cube-Builder](https://github.com/brazil-data-cube/cube-builder) running.
-After that, you must configure the variable `window.__env.urlCubeBuilder` in the file `src/assets/env.js`.
-By default, its poinst to `http://localhost:5000`.

 ### Development server